wansongtao/web-storage-plus/README.md

 - `options.prefix` - a string representing the prefix of the key name(default globalPrefix).
 - `options.isLocalStorage` - a boolean representing the type of Web Storage(default true).
 - `options.stringifyFn` - a function representing the function to convert JS values to JSON strings(default globalStringifyFn).
+- `options.encryptFn` - a function representing the function to encrypt the JSON string(default null).
 ### getStorage(key, [options])
 Get the value of the given key in localStorage or sessionStorage.
 If the options object is provided: